chungers/infrakit/docs/content/gcp/upgrade.md

 # Docker for GCP Upgrades

+_Warning_: Upgrades are currently not supported.
-_Warning_: As of the private beta, upgrades still have issues to be fixed. they are NOT supported yet.
-Performing an upgrade with only upgrade some of the nodes and can leave the Swarm in a broken state.
-Also, upgrading from the private beta to a future version will involve recreating the Swarm from scratch.
+Performing an upgrade on an existing cluster may leave some of the nodes in a broken state.

-Docker for GCP has support upgrading from one beta version to the next.
+Docker for GCP will support upgrading from one beta version to the next.
 Upgrades are done by applying a new version of the Deployment Manager template that powers Docker for GCP.
 Depending on changes in the next version, an upgrade
 involves: